Time and the Trickster

-"The items in you please," the Shopkeeper said.
+"The items in you please," the Shopkeeper urged.

 Rose's vision had cleared enough that she could properly see the Shopkeeper and the White Guardian watching from his chair.
 She nodded and used her right hand to pull the hammer from her pocket and set it on the tray.
 The dagger followed a moment later with a soft clang.
 Then Rose looked down at the dart in her left hand.

-"Nothing like that Rose," the White Guardian said with a soft chuckle.
+"Nothing like that Rose," the White Guardian chuckled.
 "In the hands of a Time Lord with a TARDIS the energy of the chronosteel could be very dangerous.
 Which is why the Master was looking for it."

 Rose blinked and then her eyes widened as she understood what the White Guardian was really saying.
 "The change in history was going to be the Master getting this piece," Rose realized.
 "The dart was then and there because the Master was spending so much time on Earth.
 It was a special delivery for him."

-"Which would have given him the ability to completely alter the course of history," the Shopkeeper said with a smile.
+"Which would have given him the ability to completely alter the course of history," the Shopkeeper laughed.
 "Indeed which is why your solution was so amusing.
 Using him to thwart the plan intended to give him power."

-"I needed help finding the damn thing," Rose said as she held it out to the Shopkeeper.
+"I needed help finding the damn thing," Rose muttered as she held it out to the Shopkeeper.

 The Shopkeeper merely smiled and took the dart from her, placing it on the tray with the hammer and the dagger.